Carolina College of Natural Health Sciences

 About the Author

-John Immel, the founder of Joyful Belly, teaches people how to have a healthy diet and lifestyle with Ayurveda.
-His approach to Ayurveda is clinical, yet exudes an ease which many find enjoyable and insightful.
-John also directs the Joyful Belly College of Ayurveda, offering professional clinical training in Ayurveda for over 15 years.
+John Immel, the founder of Joyful Belly, teaches people personalized diet, lifestyle and herbs through Classical Metabolic Theory (Ayurveda & Greek Medicine).
+His approach is clinical, yet exudes an ease which many find enjoyable and insightful.
+John also directs the Joyful Belly College, offering professional clinical training for over 15 years.

-John's hobbies & specialties include advanced digestive disorders, medieval Catholic philosophy, & botany.
+John's hobbies & specialties include advanced digestive disorders, virtue psychology through classical & Christian philosophy, languages, cooking & botany.
 He holds a bachelor's degree in mathematics from Harvard University.
-His wife and family of 7 kids live in Asheville, NC.
+John, his wife Natalie, and their 8 kids live in Asheville, NC.

 What is Ayurveda?